 The Purpose of a Good Book Description

 You enter your book description when you set up your title and provide your basic book information, called book metadata.
 You're able to set your book's metadata when you own the ISBN associated with your book, which is one of the many reasons it's important to own your own ISBN.
-A good book description is detailed, descriptive copy that is good for public display, used for your book marketing, book discovery, and for sales purposes.
+A good book description is a detailed, descriptive copy that is good for public display, used for your book marketing, book discovery, and for sales purposes.
 It helps potential buyers find and understand your book.
 It's your pitch.
 Your chance to get people interested.
 And it's your opportunity to get search engines interested as well.
-The better your book description, the better your chances for gaining visibility and remaining visible.
+The better your book description, the better your chances of gaining visibility and remaining visible.